BanSangSu/franka_zed_gazebo/README.md

 # Franka Zed Gazebo
 ### An educational simulation workspace for picking and placing with the Franka Emika Panda Robot

-This repository contains the necessary files to launch a gazebo simulation of the Franka Panda set in the Pearl lab with the ZED2 camera attached to the end effector.
+This repository is a fork of the ['pearl-robot-lab/franka_zed_gazebo'](https://github.com/pearl-robot-lab/franka_zed_gazebo) GitHub repository.
+It contains the necessary files to launch a gazebo simulation of the Franka Panda set in the Pearl lab with the ZED2 camera attached to the end effector.

 <p align="center">
   <img src="images/gazebo.png" width="600"/>